Thanks for stopping by and taking the time to find out more about what makes this creative brain of mine tick.

 As with a lot of Creatives, I have lots of other interests.
 I love book making and junk journaling.
 I use new and upcycled materials to produce my books and love learning new binding techniques.

 I also sew and it’s a skill I’m forever grateful I learned as a young girl.
-Most of the sewing I’ve done of late has been making masks.
-Groan.

 Of course, I love to travel and especially paint en plein air (outdoors).
 It’s the most wonderful way to truly connect with the place you are visiting and is so much more satisfying than taking a quick snap on your phone.